 So what exactly am I trying to say?

-Classrooms are beautiful based on what occurs inside their doors that has nothing to do with design and everything to do with experiences.
-I love a well designed classroom as much as the next person and I keep striving to have a well organized, non-cluttered work space every day.
+Classrooms are beautiful based on what occurs inside their doors and that has nothing to do with design and everything to do with experiences.
+I love a well designed, “Pinterest Classroom” as much as the next person and I keep striving to have a well organized, non-cluttered work space every day.
 For me, it may be more difficult than others!

 I used to (like even last week if I am being honest) see classrooms on social media and think mine needed to look like that and that something was wrong with me because it didn’t.